 Almost all colon cancers can be prevented through early screening.
-A colonoscopy is a painless test that not only can find polyps that can lead to cancer, but can also remove them on the spot.
+A colonoscopy is a painless screening that can not only find polyps that can lead to cancer, but also remove them on the spot.

 Beginning at age 50, both men and women should have a colonoscopy every 10 years.
 If there is a history of cancer in your family or if prior colonoscopies have resulted in the removal of polyps, you should be screened more often.

 You are at a greater risk for colon cancer if you: